C# drivers

 After setting up the dependencies, implement a C# client application that uses the Npgsql driver to connect to your YugabyteDB cluster and run a query on the sample data.

-The following is an example connection string builder for connecting to a YugabyteDB cluster with SSL enabled.
+The following is an example connection string for connecting to YugabyteDB using SSL.

 var connStringBuilder = new NpgsqlConnectionStringBuilder();